Careers

 “It’s a break from a traditional floor-focused position,” he says.
 His daily tasks include everything from creating tech sheets for staff to fine-tuning the beverage voice in each venue—whatever the restaurant needs to succeed.
 “I’m not anchored to service—my approach lends itself to high-level experimentation and creativity.”

-Beverage is Bogue’s job, but he stresses the job requires more than just a good palate—it requires problem-solving savviness, people skills, and a keen business acumen.
-“Don’t let your love and infatuation with beverages pigeonhole your skillset,” says Bogue.
+Though corporate beverage directors invariably come from the beverage world, the job requires more than just a good palate, says Bogue.
+“Don’t let your love and infatuation with beverages pigeonhole your skillset,” he says.
 “The greatest skill that has helped me in my career is a willingness to problem solve.”

 Daniel Grajewski, the Washington, D.C.-based senior director wine and beverage at José Andrés Group, agrees.
 He credits his career success—which includes roles at Michael Mina Group and Starr Restaurants—to not falling into a niche and avoiding an overfocus on beer, wine, spirits, or cocktails.
 “I understand the holistic view of a beverage program,” he says.